-- > The child will be told that their behaviour is unacceptable and the reason why will be explained. - If the bullying is happening during playtimes/lunchtimes then the child will stay inside school during these times. - The Headteacher will be informed immediately of any incidents involving physical violence and verbal abuse to children/adults.
-Any violence or severe negative behaviour against another person will result in the perpetrator being placed on a behaviour plan (in line with the school's behaviour policy) or other disciplinary action. - Parents/carers will be notified and asked to come into school to see the Headteacher and designated teacher to discuss the matter.

-This may result in contracting with the child, recorded in a Home/School liaison Handbook or on a Behaviour plan - setting attainable goals for the child to work towards improving their behaviour.

-If the harassment/bullying is occurring at home time then parents/carer will have to collect the child and escort them home to ensure they don't threaten/bully other children, for a set period of time.

-- ➤ If the child does not respond appropriately they will be sent home from school for a fixed period.
+- The child will be told that their behaviour is unacceptable and the reason why will be explained. - If the bullying is happening during playtimes/lunchtimes, then the child will stay inside school during these times. - The Head Teacher will be informed immediately of any incidents involving physical violence and verbal abuse to children/adults.
+Any violence or severe negative behaviour against another person will result in disciplinary action against the perpetrator. - Parents/carers will be notified and asked to come into school to see the Head Teacher and designated member of staff to discuss the matter. - This may result in contracting with the child, recorded in a - Home/School liaison book or on a Behaviour plan setting attainable goals for the child to work towards improving behaviour. - If the harassment/bullying is occurring at home time then parents/carer will have to collect the child and escort them home to ensure they don't threaten/bully other children, for a set period of time. - If the child does not respond appropriately they will be sent home from school for a fixed period.
 It will be made clear to parents/carers that after exclusion there will be a general review of the child's behaviour.
-Any exclusion will be decided by the Headteacher with cases being looked at on an individual basis.
-If it is necessary to formally exclude more than once and there is no improvement in the child's behaviour it will be necessary for the Headteacher and School Governors to consider further measures in accordance with the 1986 Act. - Restorative approaches may also be used, by enabling the perpetrator and victim to speak openly in a safe forum, through small group work with a member of staff to improve empathy, assertiveness and build positive relationships. - Support will be available for anyone affected by bullying.
-If necessary, referrals can be made via the SENCO (Zoe O'Neill) for outside agency work, such as counselling, advice and intervention from Nottingham Anti-bullying Service.
-Staff can seek support through the schools Wellbeing Counselling through the Schools Advisory Service or by talking to his/her line manager.

-Cyber bullying - do not reply or respond to any form of cyber bullying.
-Do save any images, emails, texts or comments as E-evidence and present to the Headteacher (or Police/PCSO if necessary).
+Any exclusion will be decided by the Head Teacher with cases being looked at on an individual basis.
+If it is necessary to formally exclude more than once and there is no improvement in the child's behaviour it will be necessary for the Head Teacher and School Governors to consider further measures in accordance with the 1986 Act. - Restorative approaches may also be used, by enabling the perpetrator and victim to speak openly in a safe forum, through small group work with a named member of staff to improve empathy, assertiveness and build positive relationships. - Support will be available for anyone affected by bullying.
+A named member of staff can support children (perpetrator and victim) alongside other staff.
+If necessary, referrals can be made via the SENCo for outside agency work, such as counselling, advice and intervention from Nottingham Anti-Bullying Service.
+Parents and families can access support via the Home School Support Worker.
+Staff can seek support through Nottingham City Council's Counselling service or by talking to his/her line manager. - Cyber bullying do not reply or respond to any form of cyber bullying.
+Do save any images, emails, texts or comments as E-evidence and present to the Head Teacher (or Police/PCSO if necessary).
 Many chat sites have the facility to block people and report incidents and the user, which the School recommends to do.
 Service providers can, in most cases, trace where the message/data came from so cyber bullies do not remain anonymous.
 The Education and Inspections Act 2006 gives schools the powers to regulate pupils' behaviour out of school and can result in items such as mobile phones being confiscated.
 Sanctions for incidents of cyber bullying will be applied the same as listed above for bullying and incidents maybe referred to the Police if necessary.
-Staff may lawfully search electronic devices, without consent or parental permission, if there is a suspicion that the pupil has a device prohibited by school rules, or the staff member has good reason to suspect the device may be used to:

-- > cause harm,

-- > disrupt teaching,

-- > break school rules,

-- > commit an offence.

-- > cause personal injury, or

-- damage property

-Any data, files or images that are believed to be illegal must be passed to the police as soon as practicable, including pornographic images of children, without deleting them.
-Any data, files or images that are not believed to be unlawful, may be deleted or kept as evidence of a breach of the school's behaviour policy.